 3. When was the last time analysis was conducted and checks made for cognitive bias across management?

-4. Please write a comment below, like or share this article with anyone or any business that you feel can benefit and also register with us for free for news, ideas and special early bird offers.
+4. Please share this article with anyone or any business that you feel can benefit.

 JAMSO helps people and business raise their performance and results.